 The occupational therapy team also offer advice and information to nurseries and schools to develop the staff's knowledge of some of the difficulties the children/young people may have and how they can support them to join in these environments.

 At this current time, the occupational therapy service is not commissioned to see children who have a diagnosis of developmental co-ordination disorder, also known as dyspraxia or to assess for this condition.
-The occupational therapy service is not currently unable to assess children with sensory processing difficulties however there is virtual training availabe for parents carers - please refer to this section of the website for details.
+The occupational therapy service is not currently able to assess children with sensory processing difficulties however there is virtual training availabe for parents carers - please refer to this section of the website for details.
 We are unable to provide assessment for children and young people with Functional Neurological Disorder (FND).

 The child/young person should be resident within the County of Lincolnshire and have a Lincolnshire GP